tin6150/r4eta/README.md

 container sizes
 ----

-myR w/o lots of libs needed by rstudio: 1.7G in singularity docker last layer only: tin6150/r4eta            latest              dd66fe981035        43 hours ago        4.89GB
+myR has rstudio binary, but  w/o Qt: 1.7G in singularity myR with Qt Libs needed by rstudio:  1.8G in singularity docker last layer only: tin6150/r4eta            latest              dd66fe981035        43 hours ago        4.89GB in docker, largest layer about 1.7 GB?

 Examples for using the singularity container